Justin Peters: Playing career

+Post-playing career

-On February 5, 2021, Peters was hired by the Belleville Senators as a goaltending coach, effectively ending his professional career.
+On February 5, 2021, Peters was hired by the Belleville Senators as a goaltending coach, effectively ending his professional career.In January 2024, Peters was elevated to become the Ottawa Senators goaltending coach.

 International play

 On May 4, 2014, Peters was added to Canada's roster for the 2014 World Championship.
 Assuming the role as the team's third goaltender, Peters did not dress in the tournament.

 On January 11, 2018, Peters was named to Canada's men's hockey team delegation to the 2018 Winter Olympics in Pyeonchang, South Korea, where they won the bronze medal.

 Personal

 Both of Peters' brothers play hockey.
 Anthony, a fellow goaltender, plays for Modo Hockey in HockeyAllsvenskan.
 Youngest brother Alexander was drafted by the Dallas Stars in the 2014 NHL Entry Draft and most recently played for Saint Mary's University.